-ICHL 145 French V for Hospitality and Tourism Industry
+ICHL 145 French V for Hospitality and Tourism Industry Prerequisite(s): ICHL 144

 Further knowledge of the grammar and of essential vocabulary in order to lead the students to a pre-intermediate level of proficiency with regards to basic interactions with customers, clients, and colleagues in the tourism and hospitality industry.
 Emphasis is placed on developing listening, speaking, reading and writing skills through an integrated approach.
 Continuation of level 4 - ICHL 144.